 Kessel scored four goals and had six points in seven games as one of the Leafs' top forwards in the series.
 For the past few years, Kessel has heard the jeers and the references to the Tyler Seguin trade, but he proved that he has what it takes to be a legitimate star for the Leafs.

-Little Joe Pavelski and Logan Couture are the future of the Sharks.
+Joe Pavelski and Logan Couture

 During the San Jose Sharks' matchup with the Vancouver Canucks, fans witnessed that Joe Pavelski and Logan Couture are the future leaders of the Sharks.
 Both Pavelski and Couture stepped up for their team.

 While Joe Thornton and Patrick Marleau had good series, Pavelski and Couture were the catalysts on offense, and they showed maturity and poise against a veteran Canucks team.